f5devcentral/f5-agility-labs-automation/docs/class03/module1/module04.rst

 WAF policy in source repository
 -------------------------------

 #.
-If you store your WAF policy in a Source Control Repository you can call it as follows.
+If you store your WAF policy in a Source Control Repository, you can assign it via AS3 as follows.

 #.
-Select the Lab3, ``HTTPS with external WAF policy`` request, and look at the ``Body``.
-Notice the Policy at the bottom and the policyWAF referencing it, with the URL for the WAF Policy file:
+Select the ``Lab 3``, ``HTTPS with external WAF policy`` request, and look at the ``Body``.
+Notice the Policy at the bottom and the ``policyWAF`` referencing it, with the URL for the WAF Policy file:

    The body of the post will be as follows: